yingte/AMA-AlumniTraq/README.md

 # README

 Texas A&M CSCE 431 Software Engineering project by team JPLEC, which is aptly named after members Josh, Priscilla, Luke, Emmanuel, and Caroline.
+This is the minimum viable product.

 General Specs: